 Welcome to the Monarch Theatre!

-Regular admission prices:
+Regular admission prices:$8 for adults

 $7 for seniors (65+)

 Each Wednesday and Sunday evening is our 5&5 special.

 This means admission is $5 and a medium pop & popcorn combo is only $5!!

 Wednesday, Thursday, and Friday after 5pm is Dinner and a Movie with Inspire Cafe.
 With that deal, you receive a movie pass which is valid for up to one week!
 Call 403-548-2233 for more information.

 Every Friday and Saturday evening is Dinner and a Movie with Twist Wine Bistro and Restaurant, movie pass is valid for up to one week!
 Call 403-528-2188 for more information.